TelenorFrontend/conventions/README.md

 npm i -g @telenorfrontend/tn-conventions
 ```

-You will be promted if you'd like autocomplete for the CLI.
+You will be prompted if you'd like autocomplete for the CLI.
 Your choice really.

 ### Using the wizard